e6data/terraform/aws_workspace/README.md

 The permissions required for the terraform user are mentioned in the [terraform_permissions.json](../docs/terraform_permissions.json) file.

 ## **Terraform components**
-1. **VPC**: Create a VPC with zones equivalent public subnets and private subnets.
+1. **VPC**: Create a VPC with zones equivalent public subnets and private subnets with NAT gateway.
 2. **EKS Cluster**: Create an EKS cluster in the VPC created in the previous step.
 3. **EKS Node Group**: Create an EKS node group in the EKS cluster created in the previous step.
 4. **S3 Bucket**: Create an S3 bucket to store the e6data operation management data.